sallecta/lited/doc/usage.md

-# lite
+# lited usage

 ![screenshot](https://user-images.githubusercontent.com/3920290/81471642-6c165880-91ea-11ea-8cd1-fae7ae8f0bc4.png)

 ## Overview
-lite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.
+lited is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.